Evidence for fast thermalization in the plane-wave matrix model

 In the rest of this letter we discuss the numerical implementation of the BMN matrix model and the evidence for fast thermalization of the initial conditions we chose.

-\paragraph*{-- Numerical implementation.} The bosonic degrees of freedom of the BMN matrix model can be described by the variables $X^{i=0,1,2}$ and $Y^{a=1,\ldots , 6}$, and their canonical conjugates $P_i$ and $Q_a$.
-All of these are hermitian matrices.
-The bosonic part of the Hamiltonian is given by
+\paragraph*{-- Numerical implementation.} The bosonic degrees of freedom of the BMN matrix model are the hermitian matrices $X^{i=0,1,2}$ and $Y^{a=1,\ldots , 6}$ and their canonical conjugates $P_i$ and $Q_a$.
+The bosonic part of the Hamiltonian is

-We have rescaled things so that the classical equations of motion are independent of $\hbar$ and all the information about quantum mechanics is hidden in the initial conditions we evolve.
-We have also normalized the mass of $X$ to one, {\it i.e.} we choose to measure time by the frequency of the oscillations of (one of) the $X$ modes.
-All of the terms in the Hamiltonian are positive definite.
-The dynamics is gauged, so we also have to enforce the Gauss' law constraint for the $U(N)$ gauge symmetry:
+We have rescaled the variables so that the classical equations of motion are independent of $\hbar$ and all the quantum mechanics is hidden in the initial conditions.
+We have also normalized the mass of $X$ to one, \emph{i.e.}, we measure time by the oscillation period of one of the $X$ modes.